Dianna is a writer with a background in education and business. She writes to inspire and encourage others.

 Sapodilla is a tropical fruit similar to mango with a soft yellowish pulp, composed of simple sugars like fructose.
-It is sweeter than most other fruits, higher in calories but an excellent source of fiber.
-In fact if you devour a good amount, it works as a laxative.
+It is sweeter than most other fruits and is higher in calories, but it's an excellent source of fiber.
+In fact, if you devour a good amount, it works as a laxative.
 And, in spite of the discomfort, it aids in protecting colon mucosa from cancer-causing toxins.
-Just keep the amount to a minimum (I know this from experience!).
+Just keep the amount to a minimum (I know this from experience).
 This evergreen originated in the rain forests of Central America.
 Today it is favored in the tropical belt, especially in the Caribbean Islands.

 A Golden Treasure!

 Once you are ready to eat or use the fruit, cut it in halves as you would an avocado.
-Scoop the flesh using a spoon, discard the seeds.
-It is wonderful eaten as a snack or used in a salad.
+Scoop the flesh using a spoon and discard the seeds.
+It is wonderful to be eaten as a snack or used in a salad.
 I suggest trying it in a smoothie.

 A word of caution: Eating unripe sapodilla can cause allergic reactions, mouth ulcers, and difficulty breathing.
 Please make sure the fruit is ripe before consuming.

 As I mentioned earlier, the texture of this fruit is grainy.
 As I sampled a slice of the pie, my taste buds were delighted by the sweetness yet hesitated to label it satisfactory due to the foreign texture.
 However, it is truly an enchanting dessert.

 Experiment with added ingredients such as allspice, ginger, molasses, or nutmeg.
 The pie is almost pumpkin and can be a great new dish for special occasions or even Thanksgiving.
 As I am thinking along these lines, I may just try it next as an empanada.
 Be creative!